cabnnt/awesome-internship-curriculum/src/development-environment/index.md

 Your development environment includes your computer and all the software that you use to write, run, and test your code.

+## What if I get stuck?
+Don't panic!
+This happens even to experienced engineers.
+Spend some time investigating the issue yourself to see if you can get past it and then reach out to a teammate for help.

 ---
 [^environments]:
   [Types of computing environments](https://dev.to/flippedcoding/difference-between-development-stage-and-production-d0p)